Coverack to Lankidden Cove circular walk

 35. Turn right and keep following the track, which eventually becomes a lane, until it ends opposite the beach in Coverack.

-36. Turn left and follow the road back to the car park to complete the circular route.
+36. Turn left and follow the road back to the car park to complete the circular route (there's a donation box and machine for electronic donations at the bottom of the car park beside the road).

 375 million years ago, the rocks on Coverack beach were a molten state around 10 kilometres below the seabed; they were pushed to the surface by the huge pressure created by two colliding continents.
 The rocks on the beach include the actual junction between the Earth's crust and mantle, known as the "Moho discontinuity".
 To the left of this, in the direction of Lowland Point, the rocks are gabbro, formed in the oceanic crust.
 To the right, towards the harbour, the darker rocks are serpentine and originated in the earth's mantle.
 At the junction between the two, there are boulders with bands of one rock type forced through the other.